mead-ml/mead-baseline/docs/baseline.md

 - `six`
 - `requests`
 - for visualization: `tensorboard_logger` and/or `visdom` are optional.
 To enable reporting with `visdom`/`tensorboard_logger`, just pass `--visdom 1`/`--tensorboard 1` in any command line program.
+- `PyYAML` is an optional dependency, which, if installed, allows [mead](mead.md) configurations to be provided with YAML instead of JSON
 - When the GPU is used, the code assumes that `cudnn` is available and installed.
 This is critical for good performance.

 ## Baseline as an API